 The formal assessment will usually be carried out over one or two sessions, following your initial appointment.
 You will be asked to complete some pencil and paper tasks, as well as answering some questions.
 You will be given breaks if you need them.
 Afterwards, your tests will be scored and your psychologist will arrange a further appointment to explain the results to you.
 You will have the opportunity to ask questions at any time.

 Where is Clinical Health Psychology based?

 Our team is based at Falkirk Community Hospital, our appointments are all currently held remotely.
 We can provide video ‘Near Me’ appointments powered by ‘Attend Anywhere’, a secure NHS virtual consultation service or Telephone appointments.

 Opening Hours: 8.30am – 4.30pm Monday – Friday

 If you are concerned about somebody who may be at immediate risk out with these hours, contact either your local GP surgery, NHS 24 (dial 111) or go to your nearest Emergency Department.

-For further information regarding health conditions that some of our patients are living with, the following websites and resources may be helpful.
+For further information the following websites and resources may be helpful.